Deafness in Iraq: Healthcare

-Mental Health Disparities
+Mental health disparities

 One of the notable mental health issues faced by DHH in Iraq is social isolation.
 Patients who face challenges in explaining their health condition to the providers are more likely to experience loneliness and exclusion from society activities.
 It has been reported that the DHH community faced a greater challenge in knowing current events and news.
 Due to the extremely low sign language proficiency in the country, deaf people heavily relied on social media to obtain information about things like pandemic, vaccines, restricts and health treatment.

 Lack of income for DHH individuals in Iraq is another reason that impacts deaf people's healthcare accessibility.
 Hospitals are not able to help them beyond a routine check-up and the patient is responsible and required to pay for all the tests and medicines prescribed by the healthcare provider.

-Health Literacy and Ethical Concerns
+Health literacy and ethical concerns

-Health Literacy among DHH individuals is extremely limited leading to poor health outcomes.
+Health literacy among DHH individuals is extremely limited leading to poor health outcomes.
 It includes concerns like not being able to comprehend from healthcare providers in regards to their health condition.
 These concerns can lead to ethical issues like patient consent and confidentiality, as it does not allow the patient to fully understand the procedure.